Best Broadband Black Friday deals: top offers from Sky, BT, Virgin Media and TalkTalk

 TalkTalk Black Friday broadband deals

 TalkTalk’s has some of the fastest average speeds around according to industry regulator Ofcom and you can now access the speeds at some great value prices.
-All the deals come with line rental, unlimited usage, no set-up fee and a fixed price until 2022:
+All the deals come with line rental, unlimited usage, no set-up fee and a fixed price until 2022 – these are some of our top picks:

 - TalkTalk – 38 Mbps | £23.50 a month (first 3 months free)